dokwork/lualine-ex/README.md

 If no one lsp client is run, the component shows only `lsp_is_off` icon.

-You may double click by this component to close all not used lsp clients.

 The `ex.lsp.all` component has the same options as the [ex.lsp.single](#exlspsingle) component, with few additional: